 An example of this is the accident between Max Verstappen and Lewis Hamilton during the 2021 Italian Grand Prix in Monza.
 That accident at the time would have been inconceivable for the dynamics, and fatal for both drivers due to the different safety of the cars of the times.

-Death was still considered an intrinsic element of motoring which, for this reason, was considered an epic sport, and its protagonists, the drivers, were seen as heroic leaders, and defined as 'Knights of Risk'.
+Death was still considered an intrinsic element of motor racing which, for this reason, was considered an epic sport and its protagonists, the drivers, were seen as heroic leaders, and defined as 'Knights of Risk'.

-The generation of Ignazio Giunti was represented by several of the best drivers in the history of motoring, but was unfortunately wiped out by an incredible series of fatal accidents.
+The generation of Ignazio Giunti was represented by several of the best drivers in the history of motor racing, but was unfortunately wiped out by an incredible series of fatal accidents.

 The same year two other great drivers Jo Siffert and Pedro Rodriguez also died in the races.